rishibh7/7-intro-rishibh7/README.md

 # Hi, I’m Rishi 👋

-I build solutions in Data Science, AI/ML, and practical, interactive web applications.
+I tinker with Applied AI & ML applications, trying to build things that are genuinely useful.
-With 15+ years of experience in machine learning and data analytics, I enjoy turning data into useful products.
+With 15+ years of experience in AI, Machine Learning & data analytics, I enjoy turning data into useful products.

-I’m open to collaborating on meaningful and innovative projects.
+Open to collaborating on meaningful AI projects. 📫rishi.18b@gmail.com
-📫 Reach me at rishi.18b@gmail.com

 ## Projects